risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

 ### Benchmark Type (`--benchmarks`)

+Comma-separated list of operations to run in the specified order.
+Following benchmarks are supported:

-- `writebatch`: write `iterations` KV pairs in sequential key order in async mode
+- `writebatch`: write `iterations` key/values in sequential key order in async mode
 - `getrandom`: read `iterations` times in random order
 - `getseq`: read `iterations` times in sequential order
 - `prefixscanrandom`: prefix scan `iterations` times in random order

-The benchmarks could be a combination of multiple consequent benchmarks.
 Example: `--benchmarks "writebatch,prefixscanrandom,getrandom"`

+### Operation Number

+- `--num`
+  - Number of key/values to place in database
+  - Default: 1000000

+- `--deletes`

+  - Number of delete operations to do.
+If negative, do `--num` deletions.
+  - Default: -1

+- `--writes`

+  - Number of write operations to do.
+If negative, do `--num` reads.
+  - Default: -1

+- `--reads`

+  - Number of read operations to do.
+If negative, do `--num` reads.
+  - Default: -1

 ## Batch Configurations

 - `--key-size`

   - The size (bytes) of the non-prefix part of a key
-  - Default value: 10
+  - Default: 10

 - `--key-prefix-size`

   - The size (bytes) of a prefix
-  - Default value: 5
+  - Default: 5

 - `--key-prefix-frequency`

   - The number of keys with some a prefix in a batch
-  - Default value: 10
+  - Default: 10

 - `--value-size`

-  - The length (bytes) of a value in a KV pair
+  - The length (bytes) of a value in a key/value
-  - Default value: 10
+  - Default: 10

-- `--kvs-per-batch`
+- `--batch-size`

-  - The number of KV pairs in a batch
+  - The number of key/values in a batch
-  - Default value: 1000
+  - Default: 1000

 # Metrics